drxyu/cerebras-code-scanner/README.md

 The scanning process follows these steps:

 1. **Configuration Loading**: The scanner reads settings from `config.yaml` or environment variables.
-2. **File Discovery**: When scanning a directory, the tool recursively identifies all Python files.
+2. **File Discovery**: When scanning a directory, the tool recursively identifies all Python and SQL files.
 3. **Filtering**: Files are filtered based on exclusion rules (directories to skip, file patterns to ignore).
 4. **Content Reading**: Each file's content is read into memory.
 5. **Security Analysis**: Code is sent to Cerebras with a security-focused prompt.